 To date there are over 28 publications with over 1800 patients reported who have received cell therapy to the knee joint, with longest being for 12 years.

 Those publications which looked at efficacy of treatment all reported improvement in symptoms and/or cartilage regeneration (see below).
 Adipose tissue and SVF are now the preferred option for many Doctors.

-A recent paper presented by Dr Michalek at the 2013 International Federation for Adipose Therapeutics and Science meeting in New York revealed successful results of cell therapy for patients suffering from osteoarthritis.
+A paper presented by Dr Michalek at the 2013 International Federation for Adipose Therapeutics and Science meeting in New York revealed successful results of cell therapy for patients suffering from osteoarthritis, and demonstrated: